Menna Shalabi: Career

 After appearing in Salma Ya Salama (2000) and El Asifa (2001), Shalabi pursued her acting career with a role Morning and Evening Talk, aired in 2001, the miniseries was based on a story by Nobel laureate Naguib Mahfouz, a popular and widely viewed television drama miniseries at the time.
 Her cinematic debut was in The Magician (2001) with Mahmoud Abdel Aziz, followed by I Love Cinema (2004), Best of Times (2004).

 In 2005, she appeared in five films, she co-starred in El-Haya Montaha El-lazza, Fi Mahatet Masr, which she starred alongside Karim Abdel Aziz, Abo El Arabi Wasal which she starred alongside Hany Ramzy.
 She also co-starred in Ahlam Omrena alongside Mona Zaki.
 She starred in Banat West Albalad by Mohamed Khan.
 In 2007, she starred in Youssef Chahine's Chaos, This Is (2007), screened at Venice Film Festival and Toronto International Film Festival.
 She also starred in Microphone (2010), the film received Best Arabic-language film Award from Cairo International Film Festival.
 She collaborated with Yousry Nasrallah in After the Battle (2012), which brought Egyptian cinema back to Cannes after a 15-year absence, and Brooks, Meadows and Lovely Faces (2016), which world premiered at the Locarno Film Festival before it was released in France and Switzerland.
 Among her most significant appearances was her role in Nawara (2015) directed by Hala Khalil, which brought her a record of 10 best actress awards.
 Afterwards, Shalabi starred in Marwan Hamed's films The Originals (2017), and Diamond Dust (2018), the film was a box-office hit.
 Keen on supporting emerging filmmakers, Shalaby performed the lead role in director Adam Abd Elghaffar's short film Fork and Knife (2018), which competed in the Short Films Competition at the 2nd El Gouna Film Festival in 2018.

 Furthermore, Menna's filmography includes Scarecrow (2019), which marks her reunion with Ahmed Helmy after their last work together in Sorry to Disturb (2008).
 Shalaby's most successful TV roles include Friendly Fire (2013), Jewish Quarter (2015), and Sunset Oasis (2017).
 Aside from her acting profession, Menna has participated in various charity initiatives for persons with disabilities, raising awareness about the difficulties these people experience in Egyptian society.

+Menna Shalabi played the female lead role of Sara in the 2024 romantic drama film El Hawa Sultan.
+Menna was also cast in Hepta 2, 7 Dogs, and in the movie the crime, in which Menna played a prominent main supporting/co-starring role as the wife of the leading actor Ahmed Ezz (actor).
+Menna played a female lead role as Dr. Salma in the television series Indigenous, which follows the intersection of an Egyptian doctor's life with a Palestinian man's during the Gaza war.
+The series became popular due to the real war between Palestine and Israel.
+The series was heavily criticized by Israel.